superlinked/superlinked/server/docs/api.md

 ### Trigger the data load

 To initiate the data load, invoke its endpoint.
 This will spawn an asynchronous task `DataLoaderSource` by its name as defined in your `app.py`.
 To trigger the endpoint, simply send a request with `curl` as shown below.
 The response should be 202 Accepted.
 If the name you provided is not found in the system, a 404 NOT FOUND will be returned.
-If you try to start it while it is already running, a 409 CONFLICT will be returned.
+See the logs to check the result of that task.

 ```bash
 curl -X POST 'http://localhost:8080/data-loader/<NAME_OF_YOUR_DATA_LOADER>/run'